arunbhardwaj/marxet/README.md

 ## Introduction
-This is the front-end client for our 2 week-long sprint, during which our team has built an MVP for an external client.
+This is the front-end client for our 2 week-long sprint, during which our team built an MVP for an external client.

 ## Meet _Marxet_